Last modified: October 10, 2024

 Challenges

-VIII.
-Use the ls command with a flag that indicates the type of file (file, directory, symlink, etc.) for each item in the /etc directory.
-Which flag should you use, and what are the indicators for each type?
+8. Use the ls command with a flag that shows the file type for each item in the /etc directory.
+Identify the flag to use and describe the indicators for different types of items (regular files, directories, symlinks, etc.).

 Table of Contents